Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 </div>

 In general, this week received fewer visible updates than I would liked to, but I think the overall progression is still on par.

+Some other not so directly related findings include that GitHub markdown seems to not support tagging, so I cannot put an index for the equations.
+This is mildly troublesome since I cannot refer to a specific formula by saying something like “substitute the terms using equation 3.22, we can get…”, it also makes locating the equations a bit tricky.

 <br />